 Nonfiction Advisor Rebecca (Becky) Byrkit received her MFA in Poetry from the University of Arizona in 1992.
 Her poems, fiction, and nonfiction have appeared in Best American Poetry, Best of Exquisite Corpse, Crazyhorse, Ploughshares, Rolling Stone, Arizona Highways, the Sonora Review, and Black Warrior Review.
 She is a founding faculty member of the ASU Masters of Liberal Studies program, and teaches creative writing workshops with the ASU English department.

-Ofelia Montelongo will graduate in December with a degree in Creative Writing from Arizona State University.
-She currently interns as Student Editor-in-Chief for Superstition Review.
+Ofelia Montelongo is the student editor-in-chief of Issue 18.
+She will graduate in December with a degree in Creative Writing from Arizona State University.
 Ofelia is writing her first novel, Almost a Pilgrim.
 Originally from Mexico, she has a Bachelor’s in accounting and finance and an MBA.
 Ofelia is also a freelance photographer and a freelancer at Phoenix New Times and Phoenix Magazine.
 She has her own business in Scottsdale (Chocolate Tour of Scottsdale).

-Alexandra Rodgers is a senior at ASU and plans to graduate in August with a degree in English Literature.
-She is one of the social networkers for this issue.
+Alexandra Rodgers is the student editor-in-chief of Issue 19 and the social media editor for Issue 18.
+She is a senior at ASU and plans to graduate in August with a degree in English Literature.
 Traveling abroad is her passion and she hopes to use her skills to travel the world, and to teach children in underdeveloped South American Countries.

-Blaize will be graduating this December from ASU with a bachelor's degree in English Literature.
-This is her second semester as an intern with Superstition Review where she posts blogs featuring Author podcasts.
+Blaize Condon is the social media editor for Issue 17 and blogger for Issue 18.
+She will be graduating this December from ASU with a bachelor's degree in English Literature.
 She is also an intern in the Writing Fellowship Program.
 After graduation, Blaize hopes to pursue her passion for writing.

-Carson Abernethy is a junior majoring in Creative Writing and Philosophy.
-He is currently the advertising coordinator for Superstition Review and the Arts and Culture Editor for the State Press.
+Carson Abernethy is the advervtising editor for both Issue 18 and Issue 19.
+He is a junior majoring in Creative Writing and Philosophy.
+He also works as the Arts and Culture Editor for the State Press.
 He hopes to write novels and short stories after graduation and travel around the world, never staying in one place too long.
 He can usually be found sitting in a strip mall cafe, reading Kerouac, drinking coffee, and listening to Miles Davis.

-Charlee was born and raised in Phoenix, Arizona, and has been reading since she was four years old.
+Charlee Moseley is the fiction editor for Issue 18.
+She was born and raised in Phoenix, Arizona, and has been reading since she was four years old.
 Since then she has pursued the human element in fiction, poetry, and all other forms of art and pop culture.
 When she isn’t on the ASU campus, she is pursuing a career as a nurse.
 When she’s not doing that, she is most likely curled up reading, listening to music, or watching Netflix.
 Now that the weather has turned nice, she will most likely find refuge in any one of the nature preserves located around the Greater Phoenix area.

 Cianna Leparulo is an English Literature major with a minor in Educational Services.

-Crawford Pederson is a senior at Arizona State University majoring in English Literature and minoring in Family and Human Development.
-He is currently an Interview Editor for Superstition Review.
+Crawford Pederson is the interview editor for both Issue 18 and Issue 19.
+He is a senior at Arizona State University majoring in English Literature and minoring in Family and Human Development.
 He has no idea what he wants to do after college.

-Cristin Dora is a senior, majoring in English (Literature) at Arizona State University.
-She currently serves as the content coordinator for Superstition Review.
+Cristin Dora is the content coordinator for both Issue 18 and Issue 19.
+She is a senior, majoring in English (Literature) at Arizona State University.
 She can often be found writing to her heart’s content with her work appearing in The Talbot-Heindl Experience, LLC and The Creative Truth.
 Upon graduation, she plans on a career in publishing.

-Dennise Garcia is the current Goodreads Reviews Editor for Superstition Review.
+Dennise Garcia is the social media editor for Issue 18 and Issue 19.
 She is pursuing her degree at Arizona State University in English Literature and a certificate in Korean Studies.
 After graduation, Dennise plans to have a career in the publishing industry.
 In her spare time, she enjoys reading books and learning new languages so she can read even more books.

-Emily Jordan is an undergraduate student at Barrett, The Honors College at Arizona State University where she is studying English Literature.
-She is currently a social networker for Superstition Review where she manages the Twitter and LinkedIn accounts.
+Emily Jordan is the social media editor for Issue 18 and Issue 19.
+She is an undergraduate student at Barrett, The Honors College at Arizona State University where she is studying English Literature.
 Upon graduation, she plans to pursue a career in editing and publishing.

-Hayley Townsend completed the Creative Writing program at Arizona State University where she also studies English literature.
-She is the Nonfiction Editor for Superstition Review.
+Hayley Townsend is the social media editor for Issue 17 and nonfiction editor for Issue 18.
+She completed the Creative Writing program at Arizona State University where she also studies English literature.
 She plans on pursuing a career as a television writer.

-Izzy Montoya studies creative writing at Arizona State University.
+Izzy Montoya is the poetry editor for Issue 17 and interview editor for Issue 18.
+He studies creative writing at Arizona State University.
 He works as an English teaching assistant through the writing center and with the magazine Superstition Review.
 He is the editor of the one-off publication Escuche, is a recipient of the Jules J. Anatole Creative Writing Award, and plans to graduate “eventually.”

-Stella Hall is an aspiring screenwriter and author with a passion for writing fiction.
+Stella Hall is a blogger for Issue 18.
+She is an aspiring screenwriter and author with a passion for writing fiction.
 She's currently a junior at Arizona State University, pursuing a Bachelor's Degree in English with a concentration in creative writing.
-She is a blogger for Superstition Review.